amroibrahim/DIYDoom/tutorial/README.md

 {
 }
 ```
-Now let's start implementing the helper load function OpenAndLoad, just let's try to open the file as binary, and print an error if we fail.
+Now let's start implementing the helper load function OpenAndLoad, and try to open the file as binary, and print an error if we fail.

 ``` cpp
 m_WADFile.open(m_sWADFilePath, ifstream::binary);